-Needham School Committee Minutes of the Meeting November 17, 2020
+Needham School Committee Minutes of the Meeting December 7, 2021

-Andrea Longo Carter, Chairman of the Needham School Committee called the meeting to order at 6:30 p.m.
+Connie Barr, Chairman of the Needham School Committee, called the meeting to order at 5:30 p.m.
+The meeting is streamed live at https://needhamchannel.org and accessible via Zoom for public comment.